JuanPabllo/QRCode-generator/README.md

 ## :bookmark: About the project

-Crie <strong>QRCode</strong> facilmente com essa aplicação VueJs.
+Create <strong> QRCode </strong> easily with this VueJs application.
-- Clique aqui para acessar: [QRCode generator](https://juanpabllo.github.io/QRCode-generator/)
+- Click here to access: [QRCode generator](https://juanpabllo.github.io/QRCode-generator/)

 ## 🚀 Technologies used